oracle-livelabs/converged/microservices-cicd/setup/setup.md

 ### Prerequisites

 * This lab requires completion of the Get Started section in the Contents menu on the left.
-* As this is a demonstration of Jenkins/GitHub integration for CI/CD, **you must use your own GitHub account to run it.
+* GitHu Account  - as this is a demonstration of Jenkins/GitHub integration for CI/CD, **you must use your own GitHub account to run it.
 Please fork [Oracle Microservices GiHub repository](https://github.com/oracle/microservices-datadriven) into your own GitHub account**.

 ## Task 1: Fork the workshop microservices repository into your own GitHub account

 1. Fork the workshop repository

-   Open a browser and navigate to [Oracle GitHub Microservices repository](https://github.com/oracle/microservices-datadriven).
+   Open a browser and navigate to workshop repository [here](https://github.com/oracle/microservices-datadriven).
 You can also find the link below if you would like to copy-paste the link instead on your browser:

    ```bash
    <copy>